 On March 24, 2022, the Company entered into an agreement with EDC to engage independent engineering consultants to complement its in-house technical team's due diligence process for the proposed EDC loan.
-The Company also continues to advance the contractual engagement process for an independent market advisor selected by EDC.
+The Company, in conjunction with EDC, has selected an independent market advisor.